Syntax-Aware On-the-Fly Code Completion: Experimental Setup

 \subsection{Pre-processing Methods}

-Sensitive data information (e.g. name, number, credential, IP address) could appear in the source code.
+Sensitive data information (e.g., name, number, credential, IP address) could appear in the source code.
 To avoid the models unnecessarily paying attention to this information, we mask these sensitive data by creating a placeholder for any string and numeric literals in the source code.
 Particularly, following CodeXGLUE~\cite{lu2021codexglue}, we first identify tokens based on their STRING and NUMBER types.
 Then, in the top-200 most frequent strings and the top-30 most frequent numeric literals, we replace the string with $\langle$STR\_LIT:\textit{value}$\rangle$ and replace the number with $\langle$NUM\_LIT:\textit{value}$\rangle$.
+R3.10{Note that we use similar frequent numbers to CodeXGLUE~\cite{lu2021codexglue}}.
 The rest of the uncommon literals are masked by $\langle$STR\_LIT$\rangle$ or $\langle$NUM\_LIT$\rangle$.
 Finally, these placeholders are also added to the special tokens of the tokenizer, avoiding any subword tokenization for these special tokens.

 In addition, we preserve the original indentation of the source code that is ignored by CodeXGLUE's pre-processing step.
 Indentation plays an important role as part of the Python syntax grammars, as it is used to indicate a group of statements that belongs to a particular code block, assisting a Python interpreter to decide the execution of the next statement.
 To do so, for any positions of the indentation, we use $\langle$INDENT$\rangle$ and $\langle$DEDENT$\rangle$ special tokens. $\langle$INDENT$\rangle$ denotes the indentation, which appears once at the beginning of a code block, \emph{not once per line}, while $\langle$DEDENT$\rangle$ denotes the dedentation at the end of the code block.